puzzmo-com/blog.puzzmo.com/content/posts/2024/05/26/sdl-codegen/index.md

 We're talking about the early days of GraphQL, and may even have pre-dated the [Schema Definition Language (SDL.)](https://graphql.org/learn/schema/#type-language) This programming environment, now called a "Code first" style of writing a GraphQL API had a bunch of advantages: It was easy to keep in sync (_one language_), write tests for (_just use your app's testing tools_) and scaling your schema required the same sorts of abstractions as the rest of your codebase (_functions and objects please_).

-When I started figuring out the tech stack for Puzzmo, I opted [for Redwood](https://redwoodjs.com/) as a base for our API and admin tooling.
-Redwood out of the box comes with a GraphQL API which uses a "SDL first" style strategy whereby you:
+When I started figuring out the tech stack for Puzzmo, I opted [for RedwoodJS](https://redwoodjs.com/) as a base for our API and admin tooling.
+RedwoodJS out of the box comes with a GraphQL API which uses a "SDL first" style strategy whereby you:

 - Write a `*.sdl.ts` file which includes the GraphQL definition for your API
 - Write a corresponding 'service/*.ts' file which has functions that map to the SDL declarations